 - Keep toys for small children and older siblings in separate boxes.
 Encourage older siblings to keep their little toys out of reach.
 This might include Lego, doll clothes, beads, car parts and so on.

 Product Safety Australia’s free, do-it-yourself Choke Check tool can help you identify toys and other objects that pose choking or ingestion hazards.
 You can also visit or subscribe to Product Safety Australia Recalls to keep an eye out for product recall information.

 Children at higher risk of choking

-Children are more likely to choke if they have a disability like cerebral palsy, epilepsy, intellectual disability, chronic asthma or gastro-oesophageal reflux disease.
+Children are more likely to choke if they have a disability like cerebral palsy, epilepsy, intellectual disability, asthma or gastro-oesophageal reflux disease.
 If your child has one of these conditions, talk to your doctor about how best to avoid choking.